Snowflake-Labs/sfquickstarts/site/sfguides/src/financial-services-asset-management-snowflake/financial-services-asset-management-snowflake.md

 **Problem Statement:**
 - Asset managers (big banks, insurance companies, and hedge funds) have spent hundreds of millions of dollars on systems to quickly and accurately give a SVOT in real-time.
 These systems are critical especially in times of market stress like the Great Financial Crisis or any unexpected market change.

-**Why Snowflake**
-- SnowSight allows you to create and share dashboards for executives, portfolio managers, risk managers, and traders.
-- Significantly high performance and less cost of maintaining one SVOT
-- Near-Unlimited Compute and Concurrency enable quick data-driven decisions

-**What we will see**
-- Use Data Marketplace to instantly get free stock price history from the Zepl data share
-- Query trade, cash, positions, and PnL (Profit and Loss) on Snowflake
-- Use Window Functions to automate cash, position, and PnL reporting

 ### Prerequisites